Ann-Kathrin McLean

 McLean has more than 10 years of experience in a number of tourism sectors that include accommodation, food and beverage, events, festivals and live theatre.

 She has been the production manager for international performing arts productions at the largest theatre festival in Europe and obtained hotel industry experience in the Middle East.
-She taught at Capilano University in Vancouver, in the School of Tourism.
-At Royal Roads University she has teaching experience at both the undergraduate and graduate level and is the grateful recipient of the Kelly Outstanding Teaching Award - category new teacher.
+She taught at Capilano University in Vancouver, in the School of Tourism and in the School of Business at Camosun College, Victoria.

 Education